joelnitta/spatial-phy-workshop/tutorials/canaper.md

-diversity relative to random (`pd_obs_p_upper`, [one of the values used for calculating endemism type](https://docs.ropensci.org/canaper/articles/canape.html#classify-endemism)) between pairs of random communities each generated with the same number of replicates[^3].
+diversity relative to random (`pd_obs_p_upper`, [one of the values used for calculating endemism type](https://docs.ropensci.org/canaper/articles/canape.html#classify-endemism)) between pairs of random grid-cells each generated with the same number of replicates[^3].

 We are only running this on the `biod_example` data because the `acacia`